I found a recent study by The Startup Genome Project to be extremely interesting.

 1. Invest in Mentors, Metrics and Education

 The most successful startup founders invest in mentors, metrics and education.
 Startups that have mentors, track performance metrics, and learn from startup thought leaders raise 7 times more money and have 3.5 times higher customer growth rates.
+(See the bottom of this article to learn about GGC which is the easiest way to get educated.)

 2. Don’t Be Afraid to Pivot